Brownies in the Executive Skillet?

 Thanks for the tips!
 I think I will offer this in September (maybe more months if it is sucessful!)
 I really like the almonds and cherries as condiments also!
 Maybe a quick salsa would be nice too.
 I know I could talk for that long, just not sure if everyone would pay attention that long!

-Related to Brownies in the Executive Skillet?
+What ingredients do I need to make brownies in the Executive Skillet?

 Similar Pampered Chef Threads